 June 24 and 27, 2009

 Now a warning.
-The Japanese have zero penchant for saying “I don’t know” (which I thought would be a conveniently terse retort).
+The Japanese had zero penchant for saying “I don’t know” (which I thought would be a conveniently terse retort).
 They’d rather answer based on a general idea, not on geographic fact.
-Rule of thumb: always ask for a second opinion.
+Rule of thumb: Always ask for a second opinion.
 Better yet, just trust the signs.
 It happened to me.
 I asked a guy on the train which stop I should get off.
 His answer was totally off from what I had figured out.
 I inched away from him in the crowded train so he wouldn’t see me get off at the right stop.
-A fail-safe plan is to rely on your wits and be attentive to the running digital ticker tape and audio announcements.
+A fail-safe plan was to rely on your wits and be attentive to the running digital ticker tape and audio announcements.

 That night, I needed to get to a bus station again, this time in Shinjuku.
 One of the two Tokyoites I was with had GPS in her cellphone so we were confident.
 We killed time at an izakaya (a Japanese pub) until it was just 15 minutes before my bus was to leave for Kusatsu City.
 A funny thing happened on the way to the bus station though.
 For some reason, the GPS was not specific enough.
-(What’s the juice with GPS?
+(What was the juice with GPS?
 My Japanese host had one in her car but we were forever going around in circles!
 Again, that’s another story.)
 We couldn’t find the station!
 I was alone earlier that day and I managed to find my way.
 Finally I was with Tokyoites with their high-tech gadgets and we were in the dark.
 Who knew?

-Shinjuku at night is not a place you’d like to lose your way in.
-There are chaotic crowds of mostly tanked up young people and assault-to-the-senses neon signs.
+Shinjuku at night was not a place you’d like to lose your way in.
+There were chaotic crowds of mostly tanked up young people and assault-to-the-senses neon signs.
 Giving up on her GPS, my host decided to ask a man on the street.
 Bad idea.
 He gave directions and even walked with us.
 No surprise, after a few blocks it turned out he was just as clueless as we were.
 We were probably farther from the station than we had been originally.
 We had to pick up pace and weave through the crowds and narrow side streets.
-Well, I did miss my bus, but luckily another one was leaving in the next half hour.
+Well, I did miss my bus, but luckily another one was leaving the next half hour.

 I was with my Japanese host, not Osakan.
 We were all tourists in Osaka – the blind leading the blind.
 We stopped in the middle of a busy pedestrian street, Tsutenkaku-minami Hondori Shotenkai, making sense of the tourist map when a man approached us and asked if we needed any help.
 He didn’t seem suspicious, but looked sincere.
 The fact that he offered help before we even asked was a testament to the friendliness of Osakans.
 Unfortunately, I didn’t get the chance to go around the city alone.
 That could’ve given me more chances of interaction with the traditionally cheery Osakans.

 I had never felt lost in translation during my short stay in Japan.
-And it wasn’t with their Rs and Ls I had problems (plobrems?), but with their GPS.
+And it wasn’t with their Rs and Ls I had problems (plobrems?) but with their GPS.